jordijoangimenez/Getting-Started/index.md

   <li><b>Drive Global Adoption:</b> Through open-source software and tutorials, we empower users and creators to adopt and scale new technologies with confidence.</li>
 </ul>

-# What are the focus areas of the projects?
+# What are the domains covered by the projects?

 <table>
   <tr>